f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Adding Allowed IPs for SNMP via API
 -----------------------------------

 By default SNMP queries are not allowed into the F5OS layer.
-Before enabling SNMP you'll need to open up the out-of-band management port on F5OS-A to allow SNMP queries.
+Before enabling SNMP, you'll need to open up the out-of-band management port on F5OS-A to allow SNMP queries.
 Below is an example of allowing an multiple SNMP endpoints at to access SNMP on the system on port 161.

 .. code-block:: bash